Section: Information Technology

-Acceptable Use policies for critical technologies throughout St. John's are implemented and proper use of the technologies is defined.
+Acceptable Use policies for critical technologies throughout the University are implemented and proper use of the technologies is defined.

-St. John's reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy.
-Instances of non-compliance are presented to, reviewed, and approved by the CIO, the Director of Information Security, or the equivalent officer(s).
+The University reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy.
+Instances of non-compliance are presented to, reviewed, and approved by the Chief Information Officer (CIO), the Director of Information Security, or the equivalent officer(s).

 All breaches of information security, actual or suspected, are reported to and investigated by the CIO and the Information Security Director.

-Those who violate security policies, standards, or security procedures are subject to disciplinary action up to and including loss of computer access and appropriate disciplinary actions as defined by St. John’s Human Resources department.
+Those who violate security policies, standards, or security procedures are subject to disciplinary action up to and including loss of computer access and appropriate disciplinary actions as defined by the University’s Office of Human Resources.

 St. John’s adheres to the establishment of its information security policies, standards, or procedures in conformance with various applicable regulations and laws.
-All St. John's departments, units or groups review and provide an assessment of the security posture of St. John’s environment.
+All University departments, units, or groups review and provide an assessment of the security posture of St. John’s environment.
 To ensure an effective information security program is maintained, reliance upon uniform and conscientious compliance with the regulations and laws is mandatory.
-All faculty and staff cooperate, helps facilitate, and supports the efforts of the compliance processes.
+All faculty, administrators, and staff cooperate, help facilitate, and support the efforts of the compliance processes.

 The PCI Standard is mandated by the card brands and administered by the Payment Card Industry Security Standards Council (PCI SSC).

-St. John’s implements a formal security awareness program to ensure that all personnel is aware of the security measures necessary for cardholder data.
-All personnel is educated upon hire and at least annually for protecting cardholder data.
+St. John’s implements a formal security awareness program to ensure that all personnel are aware of the security measures necessary for cardholder data.
+All personnel are educated upon hire, and at least annually, for protecting cardholder data.

 Third-party service providers that provide services under the remit of PCI DSS requirements are monitored for PCI DSS compliance status at least annually.
-A review of which PCI DSS requirements are managed by each service provider, and which are managed by St. John's are performed at least annually.
+A review of which PCI DSS requirements are managed by each service provider, and which are managed by the University, are performed at least annually.

 For any incidents to cardholder data environment, St. John’s implements an incident response plan to respond immediately to system/service failures and potential security breaches.
 Incident response plans are reviewed and tested at least annually.
 A designated individual is available 24/7 to monitor and respond to alerts.